HAMMERHEAD154/ResearchMIND/README.md

 Traditional AI summarization tools generally operate on a single document and often generate unsupported answers without providing evidence from the original source.

-ResearchMind addresses these limitations by:
+ResearchMind AI addresses these limitations by:

 * Creating a searchable research knowledge repository.
 * Retrieving relevant information before generating responses.